-The name of the grep command is an acronym for "global regular expression printer."
+The name of the grep command is an acronym for global regular expression printer.
 The egrep and fgrep commands, allied to grep, are obsolescent and should be replaced with grep -E and grep -F, respectively.
 The differences in the way grep behaves when used with these flags are summarized in Table 1-3.

-Table 1-3: Behavior of the grep Command
+Table 1-3: Behaviour of the grep Command

-grep Version Description grep "Basic grep" patterns (for grep with neither the -E nor the -F flag) are interpreted as basic regular expressions. grep -E (egrep) "Extended grep" patterns are interpreted as extended regular expressions. grep -F (fgrep) "Fixed grep" patterns are fixed strings; all regular expression operators are interpreted literally.
+grep Version Description grep Basic grep patterns (for grep with neither the $-E$ nor the $-F$ flag) are interpreted as basic regular expressions. grep -E (egrep) Extended grep patterns are interpreted as extended regular expressions. grep -F (fgrep) Fixed grep patterns are fixed strings; all regular expression operators are interpreted literally.

-All forms of the grep command allow you to specify more than one expression as a multiline list.
+All forms of the grep command let you specify more than one expression as a multiline list.
 Surround the list with apostrophes, and separate the expressions with newline characters, as in this example using the Bourne shell: